×

 • Nuts like walnuts, pecans, and almonds, as well as split peas

-Drinking enough water will assist your stool going through your system, so be sure to do so while consuming these items.
+Drinking enough water will assist your stool in passing through your system, so be sure to do so while consuming these items.
+You should also steer clear of foods that might aggravate constipation.

-• Other low-fibre foods, such as chips
+• Other low-fiber foods, such as chips

 • Meat